A categorical characterization of strong Steiner $\omega$-categories: Introduction

 \subsection{Acknowledgements}

 We are thankful to L\'eonard Guetta for helpful conversations.
 The second-named author gratefully acknowledges the support of Praemium Academiae of M.~Markl and RVO:67985840.
 The authors would like to thank the MFO, Oberwolfach, and the CIRM, Marseille, for the excellent environments in which part of the material of this paper was developed.
+We are thankful to the referee for useful comments.